 - Electric mixer: you can use a handheld mixer but make sure you use it at low speed.
 This is not a dough that needs beating or anything like it.
 If you use a stand mixer with the paddle attachment, mix at the lowest speed.

-- Final dough: it's soft to the touch and neither sticky nor dry (image 4).
+The final dough is soft to the touch and neither sticky nor dry.
 It needs to be refrigerated before rolling.

 Rolling the dough